zilishen/documentation/content/nginx-one/getting-started.md

 Once you've enabled NGINX One, the first thing to do is to add the NGINX instances you want to track.

-1. If this is your first time accessing the NGINX console, select **Add Instance** on the welcome screen.
+1. **Add your NGINX instances with the web interface**.
+If this is your first time accessing the NGINX console, select **Add Instance** on the welcome screen.
 If you've added instances before and now you want to add more, select **Instances** on the console's left menu, then select **Add Instance**.
-2. **Generate a new data plane key**: A data plane key is a security token that ensures only trusted NGINX instances can register and communicate with NGINX One.
+2. **Generate a data plane key**.
+A data plane key is a security token that ensures only trusted NGINX instances can register and communicate with NGINX One.
 To generate a data plane key, select **Generate Data Plane Key**.

    Alternatively, if you've already created a data plane key that you want to reuse, select **Use existing key**, then paste the key's value in the **Data Plane Key** box.